All Episodes

 Okay, they're on a short break.

-We tried to show with a portion of this.
+He tried to show with a portion of this.

 Yeah.

-you All right, they're probably gonna start summarizing here.
+They're probably going to start summarizing here.

-So the judge Bob Hiller denied the whole tape coming in, where the state argued two minutes of it proved that the ending was a sort of a confession when they said there was a drive-by shooting indicating that Melly had to be in the car.
+whole tape coming in with this so wow So the judge, Bob Hiller, denied the whole tape coming in with the state argued two minutes of it proved that the ending was a sort of a confession when they said there was a drive-by shooting indicating that Mellie had to be in the car.

-Right ruling or wrong ruling, Bob Hiller.
+Right ruling or wrong ruling, Bob Hiller?

 Guys, get your chats in now because I'm about to start reading them here very soon after we kind of go through this recap.

-And guys, we only got we got about 1500 of y'all in here.
+And guys, we got about 1,500 y'all in here.

-Give me a favor, like the video, man.
+Do me a favor, like the video, man.

-From this suggested that um, that's from the documentary I told you guys.
+Ma'am, that's from the documentary I told you guys.

 Look, it puts him right at the scene.

-Four days after the completion of this film, YW Melly and his friends were the targets of drive by shooting Miami, Florida.
+Four days after the completion of this film, YW Melly and his friends were the targets of drive-by shooting, Miami, Florida.

 So that contradicts what that dude said on the stand.